JordinaGR/arduino-rfid/README.md

 The button does exacly the same as the white card but from the inside.

-Any questions I'll be glad to clarify them.
+Any questions I'll be glad to answer them.

 Thanks!